SovereignCloudStack/csctl/docs/design.md

 Helm charts use Go templating with the notation `{{ .values.myvalue }}`.
 As a cluster stack consists usually of two Helm charts, this notation will be very common.

-However, the csmctl requires a different form of templating, additionally to the one of Helm.
+However, the csctl requires a different form of templating, additionally to the one of Helm.
 This comes from the versioning of the cluster stacks themselves.
 The Cluster addon version, for example, has to be the version of the respective Helm chart.
 The same goes for the `ClusterClass` object name.

  Users have to use the additional templating notation `<< .ClusterAddonVersion >>` while implementing cluster stacks.